TsuyoshiUshio/BlogBabel/docs/Design.md

 ### Chunk translation

 GTP-4 turbo can handle [128,000 token](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) However, return token is limited to `4096` token.
 That means We can not translate it in one time.
 We are going to separate original document into several chunks.
+We can use [Tokenizer](https://platform.openai.com/tokenizer) that calculate the number of tokens.
+The tokenizer is TypeScript library run in locally.
+We need to convert it into C#.
+Currently, we can find [C# Tokenizer](https://github.com/betalgo/openai/blob/master/OpenAI.SDK/Tokenizer/GPT3/TokenizerGpt3.cs), however, it doesn't support new model that we are going to use.
+We decide that convert [tiktoken](https://github.com/dqbd/tiktoken/blob/main/js/src/core.ts) on TypeScript into C# implementation.
+The tiktoken is based on [Byte pair encoding(BPE)](https://github.com/openai/tiktoken/tree/main?tab=readme-ov-file#what-is-bpe-anyway).

 ## Features